tokenfox/rainscapes-contracts/README.md

 ### 1. Prepare configurations

 Take copy of `.env.EXAMPLE` into `.env`.
-Fill in missing variables.
+Fill in missing variables using the network of your preference (Sepolia, Optimism, etc.).
+Note that both RPC URLs and Etherscan API keys are network dependent.
 TAKE CAUTION as you need to fill in private key of your deployer wallet.

+After the file is configured, make sure to load it with:

+        source .env

 ### 2. Deploy Manifold creator contract